An efficient wavelet-based physics-informed neural network for multiscale problems: Conclusion

 \textbf{ {Acknowledgments}}\\

 Ratikanta Behera is supported by the Anusandhan National Research Foundation (ANRF), Government of India, under Grant No. EEQ/2022/001065.
-We would like to express our gratitude to the Editor for taking time to handle the manuscript and to anonymous referees whose constructive comments are very helpful for improving the quality of our paper.\\
+We want to express our gratitude to the editor for taking the time to handle the manuscript and to the anonymous referees for their constructive comments.\\